 If data lives in the cloud, organizations should consider investing in a cloud access security broker or next-generation firewall.
 If not, network anomaly detection is another alternative.

 Looking down from the top, organizational leaders often may not realize the extent of their employees' access — including whether they have access to data they shouldn't.
 And, of course, no matter what restrictions you put in place, human beings inevitably find their way around network restrictions if they think it will make things faster and easier.

 Ultimately, you should know every employee's access level well before that resignation letter drops.
 This requires sitting down with individuals or teams to understand their duties and responsibilities — along with what kind of data they need to fulfill them.
 A paper checklist isn't enough: you need a face-to-face, deep-dive meeting to gauge access, system usage, and, most importantly, whether the individual is doing anything outside the job description.

 Without this, organizations will never have a full understanding of how employees use the network and which parts they use, including those employees with one foot out the door.
 Consequently, whenever employees leave, those responsible for cleaning up will again and again find themselves scrambling to figure out where their access needs to be cut, while simultaneously looking for theoretical warning signs — a time-consuming and, without a solid strategy, often fruitless task.

 In short, managing the exit of employees doesn't just happen.
 It requires a collaborative, organization-wide plan with the right processes and systems in place and ready for action.
 The alternative is a chaotic, last-minute scramble requiring significant effort and reduced productivity for those left behind to pick up the pieces.

-Greg Kushto joined Force 3 in 2014 and is the senior director of security and solutions engineering.
-In this role, he is responsible for creating comprehensive security solutions for Force 3's client base within both the public and private sector, and ensuring that customers ...
+Greg Kushto joined Force 3 in 2014 and is the Vice President of Sales Engineering.
+In this role, he is responsible for creating comprehensive security solutions for Force 3's client base within both the public and private sector, and ensuring that customers properly align ...
 View Full Bio